 I obtained an Master of Engineering in 2010 from the National Institute of Applied Sciences (INSA) , Lyon, France and an M.Sc degree in 2011 from the University Pierre and Marie Curie, Paris, France.
 I obtained my Ph.D in Computer Science in 2015 from the University of Caen, France.
 During it, I worked on active perception using multiagent systems.
 Since 2016, I have been a post-doctoral researcher in the Machine Perception and Interaction Lab, in the Center for Applied Autonomous Sensor Systems.
-My research topics include active sensing, probabilistic planning and reasoning and multi-agent systems.
-I am particularly interested in active situation reporting, meaning how and when an autonomous system can describe the environment to an human user who cannot perceive this environment properly.
+My research topics include epistemic planning, probabilistic planning and reasoning and multi-agent systems.
+I am specifically interested in Human-Machine Purposeful Communication and collaboration.

 I believe AI has a huge potential to help and make life easier for all of us but especially for persons with disabilities and special needs.
 I wish my research may be used in this direction and therefore my main application areas are e-health and assisted daily living.